 Shared Ownership is where you buy part of a property from a council or housing association, and rent the rest.
 You take out a mortgage on the part you're buying, then pay a reduced rent on the part you don't own.
 You can buy some or all of the remaining property share later on.
 Specific shared ownership schemes are also available for people with disabilities and older people Read more about Shared Ownership

 Over 13 million people in the UK are classed as low income, so you'd think the mortgage world would keep up.
 Being low-income can make getting a mortgage complicated.
-We don't think that's fair, so we developed a solution.
+But there's a solution!

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.